9 Business Ideas Under $1,000 You Can Run From Anywhere

 We aren’t just talking about talking about Tinder or eHarmony.
 A matchmaking service can be any form of technology that matches businesses or individuals with the services they require.
 This business can be run from anywhere, because it can all be done online.

-Zintro’s cofounder Enrique Levin says that the way the business works is that customers will submit a project, and then experts will reply with a summary of their qualifications and a bid as to why they would be the best candidate for the job.
+Zintro’s cofounder and board member Enrique Levin says that the way the business works is that customers will submit a project, and then experts will reply with a summary of their qualifications and a bid as to why they would be the best candidate for the job.
 This makes it easy for users to hire an expert without having to go to many places.

 The best part?
 Zintro is run entirely online.
 Levin says most of his interactions with customers are through the phone or email.